coderanger/coderanger.net/content/posts/chef-and-vault.md

 The two main obstacles to this are figuring out what secrets each Chef client should access to (authorization) and figuring out how to get access credentials for both Chef Server and Vault (authentication).
-This proposal doesn't look at the Chef DSL side, which will require some additional complexity for things like configuring the Vault server hostname, for now let's just look at the structural complications.
+This proposal doesn't look at the Chef DSL side, which will need some extra complexity for things like configuring the Vault server hostname, for now let's just look at the structural complications.